The Best Eyelash Extension Glue for Sensitive Eyes

 - Odor & Fume: Lowest

 Lily glue is our latest, the most advanced adhesive for sensitive eyes.
 The Lily glue is designed exclusively for the glue-sensitive clients, AND lash artists who are looking for fast drying glue.

 Lily glue is made with 100% of Alkoxyethyl cyanoacrylates (instead of Ethyl cyanoacrylates).
 This ingredient is eight times more expensive than standard components for eyelash extension glue.
-It is typically used for medical tissue bonding purposes- this magical adhesive shows a great bonding ability as well as low fume and odor.
+This magical adhesive shows a great bonding ability as well as low fume and odor.

 Also, the BL Lily glue with its magic recipe, its thin liquid-like consistency quickens the drying process.
 Lily glue will dry within 5 seconds, whereas other sensitive adhesives may take up to 8 seconds to dry.

 With the proper aftercare, lash extensions done with this glue can last up to 4 weeks- making it last longer than most of the other sensitive adhesive in the market.